Equity in Biophilic Architecture: Toward Nature as a Human Right

 Aligning with The Biophilic Blueprint

 The Biophilic Blueprint aligns closely with these ideas by promoting design that balances human wellbeing, ecological health and equitable access.
-By highlighting projects like Fallingwater and Bosco Verticale, it demonstrates both the potential and the limitations of biophilic design, using these examples to inspire future designers to create spaces that connect people to nature without reinforcing inequity.
+By highlighting projects like Fallingwater and Bosco Verticale, it demonstrates both the potential and the limitations of biophilic design, using these examples to inspire future design to create spaces that connect people to nature without reinforcing inequity.
 In doing so, the Blueprint serves as a guide for regenerative architecture that benefits communities, ecosystems and future generations alike.

 References and further reading